 Einkorn has little in the way of extensibility: it tends to tear and fall apart when stretched.
 I experimented with varying autolyse times between 15 minutes and 1 hour and didn’t notice any significant improvement to extensibility or improved mixing.
-Here, I opted for a short 15 minute autolyse just to give the flour time to fully hydrate.
-If this isn’t convenient, skipping the autolyse period entirely would also work.
+Here, I opted for a short 15 minute autolyse to give the flour time to hydrate fully.
+If this isn’t convenient, skipping the autolyse period would also work.

 3. Mix – 1:00 p.m.

 Add the called for flour and optional malt powder to a mixing bowl.
 Breakup the ripe, stiff levain on top of the flour and add all but 150g of the water.
 Mix by hand, or with a dough whisk, until well combined.
 The mix will be very wet and almost look like it won’t hold together.
 Perform folds in the bowl to add strength for 5 minutes.
 Mixing in the bowl keeps things relatively clean and contained.

 Let the dough rest for 10 minutes, covered.

 Add the salt to the top of the mixed dough with a splash of the reserved water.
 Mix thoroughly.
 At this time assess the dough: does it look like it can handle the remaining 150g of water?
 If so, add the water, if not, omit the remaining water.